abidlabs/abidlabs.github.io/_posts/2017-10-18-Fragile-Research.md

 ## 3. Look Out for Free Parameters

 As I mentioned earlier, you have to be particularly careful if your method has free (hyper)parameters.
 It's easy to fool yourself into adjusting the hyperparameter *just so* until your method is working perfectly on a particular dataset.
-Then, when you try your method on a very different dataset, the algorithm fails worse than an old guitar, as parameters need to be re-tuned.
+Then, when you try your method on a very different dataset, the algorithm fails worse than an old guitar as parameters need to be re-tuned.

-To clarify, the mere presence of hyperparameters isn't a problem.
-If you find that the algorithm isn't too sensitive to the choice of parameters, across its range of operation, then there's nothing to worry about.
-Even if the algorithm is sensitive to the parameters, but those parameters can be estimated automatically from properties of the dataset, then
+To clarify, the mere *presence* of hyperparameters isn't a problem.
+If you find that the algorithm isn't too sensitive to the choice of parameters across its range of operation, then there's nothing to worry about (take a look at [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding), for example).
+Even if the algorithm *is* sensitive to the parameters, but those parameters can be estimated from properties of the dataset, then you can build a subroutine that automatically chooses suitable values for hyperparameters.
+This is what we ended up doing for contrastive PCA.

-In general, the point of this Rule is: get into an antagonistic mindset when you're doing research.
+In general, the point of this Rule is: adopt an antagonistic mindset when you're doing research.
 At this risk of sounding extreme, try to get your method to *fail*.
 By finding the weak points of your algorithm or experiment, you'll be forced to find ways to strengthen it and develop a method that is actually useful in the wild -- that is, to other people who are using it outside the carefully curated conditions of your lab.

 \* Not his real name